-11 Jan 5 Ways to Rethink Your Website Design in 2018
+11 Jan 5 Ways to Rethink Your Website Design

 As a full-service hospitality marketing agency, we see it all when it comes to web design: the good, the bad, and the pixelated.
 We know it’s tough to keep up with the design trends – and the truth is, for most businesses, there’s no need to be on the cutting edge at all times.
 What we’re able to do, though, is separate the flashy from the useful, the trendy from the timeless, and combine our marketing savvy with our design talent to create websites that drive business for clients big and small.
-Here are five ways to rethink your website’s design in 2018.
+Here are five ways to rethink your website’s design.

 Don’t Make Text an Afterthought